SATHASHINI-S/SATHASHINI-S.github.io/content/_index.md

 - rss
 - json
 ---
-Highly motivated Full Stack Developer with a strong technical foundation in Java, JDBC, SQL, HTML, CSS, JavaScript, and Git.
-Committed to building robust, user-centric web applications while demonstrating strengths in problem-solving, collaboration, and efficient project execution.
+Highly motivated Backend Developer with a strong technical foundation in Java, JDBC, SQL, and Git.
+Skilled in designing and implementing scalable, secure, and efficient server-side applications.
+Committed to backend architecture excellence with a focus on performance, data integrity, and API development.
+Known for strong problem-solving abilities, effective collaboration, and timely project delivery.